 XOR or EXCLUSIVE OR - output is true if any of the inputs are true.
-If all inputs are true then the output is false.
+But if all inputs are true then the output is false.

-In digital electronics, these operators are carried out using equivalent 'logic gate' hardware.
-For example the AND operation is carried out by an 'AND' gate and the 'NOT' operation is carried out by a 'NOT' gate or inverter as it is sometimes called.
+With digital electronics, these operators can be carried out using equivalent logic gate hardware.
+For example the AND operation can be carried out with an AND gate and the NOT operation is carried out by a NOT gate or inverter as it is sometimes called.

 Challenge see if you can find out one extra fact on this topic that we haven't already told you